 Walter Hood

 Splash Pad Park was designed by Walter Hood — the founder of Hood Design Studio in Oakland, California.
-He is a professor and former Chair of the Department of Landscape Architecture and Environmental Planning at the University of California, Berkeley.
-His commissions in the Bay Area also include the gardens surrounding the De Young Museum and Oakland’s Lafayette Park.
-Since Splash Pad’s opening in 2003, Walter has received numerous awards including recognition in 2009 by the Cooper-Hewitt Design Museum as the Landscape Architect of the Year.
-He has been honored with numerous awards and has been featured (along with the park, itself) in a stunning array of publications.
-Here’s a partial list:
+He is a professor and Chair of the Department of Landscape Architecture and Environmental Planning at the University of California, Berkeley.
+Bay Area commissions also include the gardens surrounding the De Young Museum, Oakland’s

 - March 2004 New York Times